-Certain industries have heavier regulatory filing requirements, for example: banking and finance, healthcare, agriculture, mining and resource extraction, military and law enforcement, and food services.
+Certain industries have more rules, for example, banking and finance, healthcare, agriculture, mining, military and law enforcement, and food services.

-For heavily regulated industries like the ones cited above, compliance requirements are often the basis of operational processes and job requirements.
-Even if this is not true for your industry, your own company policies and procedures are still an effective way of ensuring good standing and full compliance with all regulations.
+For highly-regulated industries like the ones above, these rules are often the basis of operations.
+Even if this is not true for your industry, your own company policies and procedures can also help ensure good standing and full compliance.

-A great resource to help you do this is the Health Insurance Portability and Accountability Act (HIPAA), even though HIPAA’s requirements are specific to the healthcare industry.
-Here are four examples of items applicable to most businesses, culled from HIPAA’s internal compliance list:
+For example, check out the Health Insurance Portability and Accountability Act (HIPAA).
+Even though HIPAA’s requirements are specific to the healthcare industry.
+Here are four examples of items that apply to most businesses, taken from HIPAA’s internal rules:

-- Physical Entrance Policies—designate who has access to which physical facilities.
+- Physical Entrance Policies—decide who has access to which buildings and rooms.

-- Virtual Access—designate who can access your servers, networks, programs and other data.
+- Virtual Access—choose who can access your servers, networks, programs and other data.

-- Emergency Response—provide instructions for emergencies, ranging from fire drills to terrorist attacks and major natural disasters.
+- Emergency Response—provide instructions for emergencies, ranging from fire drills to natural disasters.

-As a small business owner, you want to protect your company’s good standing as effectively and efficiently as possible.
-From formations to ongoing business filings, we help you stay on track as your business grows.
-We specialize in a range of business services, such as:
+As a small business owner, you want to protect your company’s good standing.
+From formations to business filings, we also help you stay on track as your business grows.
+We also offer in a range of other services, such as: